smaclennan/rtf/README.md

 starts with cert* will be added to the chain.
 You should have at least
 two: one from the server and the trusted root.

-On Slackware, the trusted certs are in /etc/ssl/certs.
+On Slackware, Ubuntu, and probably most others, the trusted certs are in /etc/ssl/certs.
 I linked the needed cert into ~/.rtf.d as cert-root.
 A good way to test the certs is with brssl provided by BearSSL.
 In my case:

     brssl verify -CA ~/.rtf.d/cert-root ~/.rtf.d/cert